Country: The Netherlands

 The capital city – Amsterdam – is in Holland, which is a region within the country divided into north and south, rather than one itself, which many people get confused by.

 The municipality of Eindhoven is actually located within the province of North Brabant, in which it is the region’s largest city.

-If you have any Eindhoven recommendations of your own then don't forget to leave a COMMENT, and if you liked this guide then you can SHARE on Pinterest using the image at the top of the page!
+If you have any Eindhoven recommendations of your own then don't forget to leave a COMMENT below!